Terence Thomas, Baron Thomas of Macclesfield: Career

 Thomas was a pupil at Queen Elizabeth Grammar School in Carmarthen, where his father (William Emrys Thomas 1911–1993) was a transport manager and his mother (Mildred Evelyn née James) ran a greengrocery.
 He did his national service in the army, serving at Shrapnel Barracks in Woolwich, south east London.
 He then joined the National Provincial Bank.

 Thomas joined the Co-operative Bank in 1973 as marketing manager.
-He served as chief executive of the bank for nine years, before retiring in the late 1990s.
+He was chief executive of the bank for nine years, before retiring in the late 1990s.
 He suffered a stroke in 1999; in his 2010 autobiography, he says this was caused by a hole in the heart of which he had been unaware.

 He was Chairman of the East Manchester Partnership (1990–1996) and founding Chairman of the North West Partnership.
-Thomas later served as Chair of Capita Group (1997–98).
+Thomas later was Chair of Capita Group (1997–98).
 He was a member of the House of Lords Monetary Policy & European Affairs Select Committees.
 He is a member of the Regional Policy Forum, President of the Society for Co-operative Studies, Honorary President of the North West Co-operative and Mutual Council and Life President of the North West Business Leadership Team.

 He died on 1 July 2018 at the age of 80.